vektorlab/pyvideo2/content/posts/tim_penhey__launchpad_the_good,_the_bad,_and_the_omg_how_does_that_work.md

 Speakers: [Tim Penhey]
 Tags: [kiwipycon, kiwipycon2009, launchpad]
 ThumbnailUrl: 'http://a.images.blip.tv/Kiwipycon-TimPenheyLaunchpadTheGoodTheBadAndTheOMGHowDoesThat845-307.jpg'
-Title: '"Tim Penhey - Launchpad: The Good, the Bad, and the OMG How Does That Work"'
+Title: 'Tim Penhey - Launchpad: The Good, the Bad, and the OMG How Does That Work'
 ---
 Launchpad: The Good, The Bad, and the OMG How Does That Work